ritshab71/weather-app/README.md

 # weather-app

 # Description:
 Basic Weather App that detect's the user's location by IP and displays the current weather as well as the forecast for the current day and the next 2 days.
-This forecast provides and hourly outlook on the day, and provides relevant detailed weather statistics for the basic user.
+This forecast provides an hourly outlook on the day, and provides relevant detailed weather statistics for the basic user.

 # Functionality: